Ju-Fi/Mocha/README.md

 ## Data Types
 ### Integer
-An integer is any positive integer.
-While the language does support negative integers, it does not currently identify them in code, so you will need to create them manually, like so:
+An integer is any positive or negative integer.
+Negative integers are denoted like normal.
+Example:
 ```
-0 4 -
+1 9000 450 -70
 ```
-This will push -4 onto the stack.
+are all valid integers.
 ### Floats
-Floats are any floating point numbers such as 5.2, 7.8, 200.0.
+Floats are any floating point numbers such as 5.2, 7.8, -200.0.
 Floats and ints can be used interchangably in operations, however they will always return a float provided even a single float is used in the operation.
 ```
 20 5.0 /
 ```